inspec/inspec/docs-chef-io/content/inspec/resources/parse_config_file.md

     'key = value # comment'
     params['key'] = 'value'

-## Matchers

-For a full list of available matchers, please visit our [matchers page](/inspec/matchers/).

 ## Examples

 The following examples show how to use this Chef InSpec audit resource.